sclorg/s2i-nodejs-container/6/README.md

 Description
 -----------

-Node.js 6 available as docker container is a base platform for building and running various Node.js 6 applications and frameworks.
+Node.js 6 available as container is a base platform for building and running various Node.js 6 applications and frameworks.
 Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model